• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 • Call Anytime: 1-814-596-0020

-4 Signs You've Got (Usability) Issues in Your Website Design
+4 Key Signs to Spot Usability Issues in Website Design

 website design usability

-Website best practices have evolved a lot since the dawn of the internet as consumers know it.
-The idea of needing to be able to access a website on a pocket-sized screen was unheard of in the late 1990s.
+B2B website best practices have evolved a lot since the dawn of the Internet, as consumers know it.
+In the late 1990s, the idea of needing to be able to access a website on a pocket-sized screen was unheard of.
 Designing your website didn’t require separate considerations for both desktop and mobile.

-Fast forward 20 or so years, and a website that isn’t responsive on a mobile device is missing out on 55% of the world’s website traffic (and that number doesn’t even include tablets).
+Fast forward 25 years and a website that isn’t responsive on a mobile device is missing out on about 58% of the world’s website traffic (which doesn’t even include tablets).
 If the goal of your website is to drive leads and business, building and maintaining a fast, user-friendly, and accessible site is what you need to get there.

 What Is Website User Experience?

-User experience is how a visitor to your site perceives its design and functionality in regards to ease of use.
-You can apply this to just about anything in the physical world as well.
+User experience is how a visitor perceives your site's design and functionality regarding ease of use.
+You can apply this to just about anything in the physical world.
 You’ve undoubtedly used some sort of customer service process in the past that wasn’t laid out super well, and it most likely frustrated you.

 What Is Website Usability?

 How exactly does this translate to a website?
-In web design, the goal is to put together an architecture that relies on tons of research on how users interact with the internet.
+In web design, the goal is to create an architecture that relies on extensive research on how users interact with the internet.
 Most of it is common sense:

 • Don’t put dark text on a dark background